-- WCC students, faculty and staff can sign up to receive Whatcom Alert messages to your email and mobile phone.
+- Students, faculty and staff are highly encouraged to sign up to receive Whatcom Alert messages to your personal email account and personal cell phone number in case of an emergency.
 Login and update your information here.

 - Community members can request to sign up to receive Whatcom Alert emails and text messages here.